mwvgroup/Pitt-Google-Broker/broker/consumer/kafka-console-connect.md

 We use a Kafka-Pub/Sub connector ([`kafka-connector`](https://github.com/GoogleCloudPlatform/pubsub/tree/master/kafka-connector)) that is maintained by Pub/Sub developers.
 There is another connector managed by Confluent ([here](https://www.confluent.io/hub/confluentinc/kafka-connect-gcp-pubsub)) but it only supports a Pub/Sub _source_ (i.e., Pub/Sub -> Kafka), we need a Pub/Sub _sink_.

+We pass the alert bytes straight through to Pub/Sub without decoding or converting them.

 <a name="psconnect-config"></a>
 ### Install and Configure
 <!-- fs -->